We offer Edmonton's marginalized youth the support and programming they need to move off the street & build skills.

 Early on, we recognized that self-expression in various art forms such as Popular Theatre was valuable for our students.
 Many youth in our theatre programs use the self expressive power of Popular Theatre to analyze and voice social issues that impact their lives.
 These issues often included violence, abuse, addictions, prostitution, and racism.
 We have presented stories to and interacted with over 7,000 people, presenting shows at remote reserves, drug and alcohol treatment centers, education conferences, the University of Alberta and other venues.
 To learn more about our Popular Theatre programming, please contact us.

-The Youth Support Program is the foundation of our programming and provides youth with basic needs such as multi-literacy programs, living skills, food, transportation, school supplies, and the tools, attitudes, and resources needed to change lives.
-Counseling to repair damaged lives, meals to feed the hungry, transportation when needed, and other preventative programming — all fall under the Youth Support umbrella.
+The Youth Engagement Program* is the foundation of our programming and provides youth with basic needs such as multi-literacy programs, living skills, food, transportation, school supplies, and the tools, attitudes, and resources needed to change lives.
+Counseling to repair damaged lives, meals to feed the hungry, transportation when needed, and other preventative programming — all fall under the Youth Engagement umbrella.
 In this program one-to-one and small group counselling are part of the introduction process.
 Issues of literacy, attitude, self-discipline, attendance, respect, non-violence, trust, and cooperation are addressed in part 1 and 2 of the introductory package.
 Extra support is often required and provided to deal with lifestyle issues.
 Many youth require financial referrals and others face the ever present problem of homelessness.
-Our Youth in Action program, our Outreach program, and our Negan Tapeh program fall under the Youth Support umbrella.
-To learn more about our Youth Support program, please contact us.
+Our Youth in Action program, our Outreach program, and our Negan Tapeh program fall under the Youth Engagement umbrella.
+To learn more about our Youth Engagement Program, please contact us.

 Our Outreach Program offers exciting arts based and recreational programming for youth under the age of twenty.
 The program runs between 4:00 pm and 7:00 pm.
 Supper is provided every evening.
 Here you can make your own beats, record rhymes and burn them to CD or get one-to-one guitar lessons.
 For those interested in visual arts, digital cameras and webcams are available to capture photos and manipulate them or make your own graphic novel using basic comic creator software.
 Other activities include basketball games, trips to city sports facilities and other field trips (e.g., movie theatre, art gallery, comic book stores).
 Finally, homework assistance and internet access are always available.